 Paraben effects on skin typically depend on the type, but butylparaben is more likely to cause greater eye and skin redness, irritation, pain, and itchiness than other forms.
 Ingesting large doses of butylparaben was also found to irritate the GI tract.

 Get the best tips from the cleaning obsessed.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

-A 2005 National Toxicology Program study revealed that, generally speaking, parabens were reported to have adverse effects on male rats’ reproductive systems.
+A 2005 National Toxicology Program study revealed that parabens were reported to have adverse effects on male rats’ reproductive systems.
 While these rats were provided with much higher doses of parabens than what people would normally be exposed to, at the time of publication, scientists were still uncertain about the potential effects of long-term use.

 Typically absorbed through the skin, parabens are thought to be excreted through waste.
-From 2005 to 2006, a National Health and Nutrition Examination Survey (NHANES) detected methylparaben and propylparaben urine levels in most test subjects.
+A 2006 National Health and Nutrition Examination Survey (NHANES) detected methylparaben and propylparaben urine levels in most test subjects.

-The group with the highest levels of methylparaben was in African Americans under 60.
-Women, however, had 7x higher levels of both methylparaben and propylparaben than men (possibly because they tend to use more personal care products).
+The highest levels of methylparaben were detected in African Americans under 60.
+Women generally had 7x higher levels of both methylparaben and propylparaben than men (possibly because of their propensity to use more personal care products).

 Are Parabens Safe for Pregnant Women?